QPC-github/rdflib-pg-extension/README.md

 We do not recommend using it.
 Actually the integration of our lib with RDFLib is not perfect and it doesn't work with the regular RDFLib proxy.

+## Changelog

+### 0.1.1

+- Preregister some commonly used namespaces in `$rdf.PG.Namespaces`
+- Add possibility to easily get PG's underlying document metadatas like http status code, response headers...

+### 0.1.0

+- The initial version

 ## Download